 We propose our approach as a set of strategies for developing inclusive partnerships with faculty and staff in good assessment work.
-Derived from our experiences as counseling As the public and those inside of the academy continue to scrutinize motivation within our field, we also view selfreflection as essential for navigating its future professionals and from several counseling theories, the following model demonstrates strategies from person-centered (Rogers, 1950) and solution-focused therapies (de Shazer, 1985), motivational interviewing (Miller & Rollnick, 1991, 2002), and positive psychology (Seligman, 2011) to conceptualize how these particular theories inform our practice by describing them in action.
+Derived from our experiences as counseling professionals and from several counseling theories, the following model demonstrates strategies from person-centered (Rogers, 1950) and solution-focused therapies (de Shazer, 1985), motivational interviewing (Miller & Rollnick, 1991, 2002), and positive psychology (Seligman, 2011) to conceptualize how these particular theories inform our practice by describing them in action.
 Please note that although these strategies are inspired by counseling skills we do not intend for them to be employed as such by assessment professionals; doing so would be unethical and outside the scope of assessment practice.
 However, it is our hope that our initial discussion of the influence of our disciplinary backgrounds, as well as engaging in reflexive, strengths-based assessment practice, will spark future discourse within the field and contribute to the development of our collective professional identity.